-- a.
-Riparian buffers on retained public land along anadromous and high value resident fish streams and waters: a minimum of 100 feet along each side of the anadromous stream or water.
-(Widths greater than this amount, up to 300 feet, may be authorized if, after consultation with ADF&G, it is determined that larger widths are necessary to protect fisheries, wildlife, or habitat). - b.
-Buffers on other freshwater waterbodies on retained public land: 50 feet along each side of the stream or 50 feet along the shoreline of lakes. - c.
-Protection easements used in areas of important environmental features: 50 feet on each side of important environmental features, such as high value wetlands.
-Distances greater than 50' (up to 100') may be appropriate if the feature being protected is considered to be especially sensitive to disturbance and is considered a particularly high value resource; such features might include lacustrine and riverine wetlands, springs, salt licks, or geologic hazards requiring additional distance separation for public safety.
-Consult ADF&G if there is a question as to whether a width greater than 50' should be considered. - d.
-Public access easements, including 'to and along' easements required under AS 38.05.127, or utility easements adjacent to tidelands, lakes, and streams: 50 feet.
-13
+- a) Riparian buffers on retained public land along anadromous and high value resident fish streams and waters: 100-150 feet along each side of the anadromous stream or water, consistent with FRPA requirements under AS 41.17.118.
+(Widths greater than this amount, up to 300 feet, may be authorized if, after consultation with ADF&G, it is determined that larger widths are necessary to protect fisheries, wildlife, or habitat). - b) Buffers on other freshwater waterbodies on retained public land: 50 feet along each side of the stream or 50 feet along the shoreline of lakes. - c) Protection easements used in areas of important environmental features: 50 feet on each side of important environmental features, such as high value wetlands.
+Distances greater than 50 feet (up to 100 feet) may be appropriate if the feature being protected is considered to be especially sensitive to disturbance and is considered a particularly high value resource; such features might include lacustrine and riverine wetlands, springs, salt licks, or geologic hazards requiring additional distance separation for public safety.
+Consult ADF&G if there is a question as to whether a width greater than 50 feet should be considered. - d) Public access easements, including 'to and along' easements required under AS 38.05.127, or utility easements adjacent to tidelands, lakes, and streams: 50 feet. - e) Building setbacks: 100 feet adjacent to anadromous waterbodies and 75 feet adjacent to all other waterbodies.
+The use of a building setback is usually not required if a 'riparian buffer' is being imposed in an authorization.
+Riparian